 The Benefit of Being Specific When Requesting Notes

 When asking for notes from friends, being vague can lead to confusion and may result in you not receiving the correct information you need.
 That’s why being specific in your request can be beneficial.
-This doesn’t mean you need to micromanage how your friend provides the notes.
-Instead, it’s about giving enough information to ensure that you receive exactly what you need.
-This section will discuss the importance of mentioning the subject or topic and specifying the format you prefer for the notes.
+This doesn’t mean you must micromanage how your friend provides the notes.
+Instead, it’s about giving enough information to ensure you receive exactly what you need.
+This section will discuss the importance of mentioning the subject or topic and specifying your preferred format for the notes.